Maybelline Company, est. 1915

 III.
 The “M” on Ridge Avenue

 Maybelline faced no shortage of bumps in the road during its first few decades, but they generally zigged successfully when others zagged, using innovative strategies in both product development and promotions.
-During the Depression, the company added eyeshadow, pencil, and an eyelash grower to its growing line of cosmetics, along with the miniature style of mascara boxes like the one in our museum collection.
+During the Depression, the company added eyeshadow, pencil, and an eyelash grower to its growing line of cosmetics, along with the miniature style of mascara boxes like the ones in our museum collection.

 “It was a smaller version of the original 75-cent box of mascara,” Sharrie Williams says.
 “The new Depression size sold for 10 cents.”